WayneYang1/github-battle/README.md

 # github-battle
-This app allows users to browse popular github repositories.
-It also allows users to input two github profiles to see which one is more popular.
+This app allows users to browse and filter popular Github repositories by language.
+This app also features a <b>Battle</b> section that allows users to submit any two Github profiles and returns a score for each profile based on popularity.

 Available in light and dark themes.

-Built with native JS classes and component lifecycle methods.
+Built using native JS classes/functions and React lifecycle events.